dmshd/imio-teleservices-cli/README.md

 # imio-teleservices-cli
-CLI to interect with infra-api and retrieve some useful info about Téléservices apps.
+CLI to interact with infra-api and retrieve some useful info about Téléservices apps.